 2025-ongoing, an artistic intervention that supports the protection of the Mire and combines artistic practice with scientific approaches.

 In a time of the climate crisis, when we often feel we have harmed nature, mire moos offer us a second chance and demonstrate nature’s resilience.
-As a part of long time Project „SOO“ is artistic research in Estonia with exhibitions at the Botanical Garden of the University of Tartu 2025 and Natural History Museum of Tartu: 26.11.2025-28.02.2026.
-Following a several-months residency of the artist, it addresses the significance of mires as the largest natural carbon sinks, with a special focus on Sphagnum mosses native to Estonia.
+As a part of long time Project, „SOO“ is artistic research in Estonia with exhibitions at the Botanical Garden of the University of Tartu 2025 and Natural History Museum of Tartu: 26.11.2025-28.02.2026.
+Following my several-months artist residency in Estonia, it addresses the significance of mires as the largest natural carbon sinks, with a special focus on Sphagnum mosses native to Estonia.

 This series reflects on capitalism and its destructive relationship with nature.
 It shows the exploitation of the land for profit – particularly through peat extraction, which is burned for fuel or sold as potting soil.
 The images reveal the devastating impact of this practice on mire ecosystems.